r-stroud/scaring-is-caring/README.md

 # ScaringIsCaring
 ![image](https://user-images.githubusercontent.com/106875994/224573827-76b28cb7-1cb4-49fb-9f8e-cfff4ff3dc32.png)

-ScaringIsCaring is a recommendation application that allows users to create, edit, search, and recommend different "scares" to a user they have friended.
-A "scare" being any any book, film, or game of the horror genre.
+ScaringIsCaring is a recommendation application that allows users to create, edit, search, and recommend different "scares" to "fiends".
+A "fiend" is a user they have friended and a "scare" being any any book, film, or game of the horror genre.

 This project was created as a Front End Capstone project while attending Nashville Software School's Full Stack Web Development Bootcamp.